-Tag Applies To

-a One metion with stone stone and a store of

-attribute_nam Operation with stereotype property get or

-e property set Corresponds To: The name of the variable behind this property. final Operations in PHP 5 Corresponds To: The 'final' keyword.
+Tag Applies To attribute_name Operation with stereotype property get or property set Corresponds To: The name of the variable behind this property. final Operations in PHP 5 Corresponds To: The 'final' keyword.

 Common Conventions

 - An unspecified type is modeled as var - Methods returning a reference are generated by setting the Return Type to var\ - Reference parameters are generated from parameters with the parameter Kind set to inout or out